 What works to enhance women’s agency: Lessons from a new literature review

-In order to identify emerging lessons on the most effective approaches to improving women’s agency, J-PAL undertook a literature review of 160 experimental and quasi-experimental studies in lower- and-middle-income countries.
+In order to identify emerging lessons on the most effective approaches to improving women’s agency, J-PAL undertook a literature review of 160 experimental and quasi-experimental studies in lower- and middle-income countries (the main findings are also summarized in our evidence review).

 In honor of International Women’s Day this week, we are highlighting insights from this review and sharing ideas for further research.